CBIIT/bento-docs/source/configuration/landing-page.md

 1. The files that specify the configuration parameters of the Bento Landing Page are stored in GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
 Create a local clone of your fork into a local directory, represented in these instructions as `$(src)`.

-2. Configuration parameters for all Landing Page elements can be specified in the file: `$(src)/packages/bento-frontend/src/bento/landingData.js`
+2. Configuration parameters for all Landing Page Elements can be specified in the file: `$(src)/packages/bento-frontend/src/bento/landingData.js`

 3. All images and icons used in a Bento instance should be accessible via a public url.

 4. Please review the list of [GraphQL queries](https://github.com/CBIIT/bento-backend/blob/master/src/main/resources/graphql/bento-extended-doc.graphql) to select query type(s) that return your data of interest.

-## Landing Page Hero Image
+## The Landing Page Hero Image
 The Landing Page Hero Image is a visual representation of the mission of the data sharing platform.

 ### Configuring the Landing Page Hero Image